PatrickG0308/design/README.md

 ![lesson type](assets/docs/features/type.jpg)

 > Outline lesson type with description and click to action button which takes user to contact page.
+>
+> This information informs users of the lesson types that are available and the option to `Book Now`

 #### EDT Video

 ![EDT Video](assets/docs/features/edt.jpg)

 > You Tube video outlining EDT training requirements plays in page.
 Requires user action to play.
+>
+> Video helping users make an informed decision

 ## testim.html

 ![Testimonials](assets/docs/features/testimonials.jpg)

 > Testimonials from successfull students
+>
+> This infomation shows users successful students and their comments about `D'Arcy Driving`

 ## gift.html

 ![Gift Form](assets/docs/features/giftform.jpg)

 > Collects user data through compulsory fields, offers a choice of amounts through dropdown menu.
 Upon submission this page is redirected to thankyou.html page for better user experience.
+>
+> This form allows users to purchase Gift Vouchers for different denominations.

 ## contact.html

 ![Contact Form](assets/docs/features/contactform.jpg)

 > Main traffic page were all click to action "Book Now" buttons are redirected.
 Collects data through compulsory fields and offers a dropdown menu with choice of lessons available.
 Offers an enquiry field for general enquiries.Upon submission the user is redirected to thankyou.html.
+>
+> This form allows users to book a lesson, enter a general query or request a quote.
+A user can request all three if required.

 ## thankyou.html

 ![Thank you response](assets/docs/features/thanks.jpg)

 > Submitted requests from gift.html and contact.html will receive this response for better user experience.
+>
+> This infomation confirms to user that their submission to `D'Arcy Driving` has been successful and they will be in touch shortly,

 <a name="left"></a>